Physics-of-Data/obsidian-editor/BUGS.md

 3. Support for other special characters if needed
 4. Better error handling for missing dependencies
 5. Windows support via WSL
+6. Add templates for new file creation
+7. Add `-h` or `--help` flag for help message